-Soles designed for walking as well as pedaling can’t be as stiff as cycling-only soles for practical reasons and that’s why more flexible materials are used for the soles of SPD shoes.
-The Triban RC 100 SPD shoes, have a semi-rigid rubber sole that’s comfortable for all-round wearing and is even suitable for flat pedals, making them perfect for beginners or returning cyclists.
+Soles designed for walking as well as pedalling can’t be as stiff as cycling-only soles for a number of practical reasons.
+That’s why more flexible materials are used for the soles of SPD shoes.
+The Triban RC 100 SPD shoes have a semi-rigid rubber sole that’s comfortable for all-round wear and is even suitable for flat pedals, making them perfect for beginners or returning cyclists.

-A performance level up and you’re looking at stiffer fibreglass-reinforced polyamide soles such as those of the Van Rysel Sportive Road Cycling Shoes 500.
+For a performance booster, you’re looking at stiffer fibreglass-reinforced polyamide soles such as those of the Van Rysel Sportive Road Cycling Shoes 500.

-The Van Rysel Sport Cycling Shoes RoadR 520 introduce carbon-fibre into the mix with their nylon composite soles, while for ultimate stiffness and lightness the Van Rysel RR 900 has a 100% carbon sole that gives it pro-level power transfer and responsiveness.
-A carbon sole can be made very thin, reducing the stack height of the shoe over the pedal axle to gives a lighter experience and therefore an increased efficiency.
+The Van Rysel Sport Cycling Shoes RoadR 520 introduce carbon fibre into the mix with their nylon composite soles, while for ultimate stiffness and lightness the Van Rysel RR 900 has a 100% carbon sole that gives it pro-level power transfer and responsiveness.
+A carbon sole can be made very thin, reducing the stack height of the shoe over the pedal axle to provide a lighter experience and increased efficiency.

 The experienced racer might go for a stiff carbon sole for its performance, but riders not at that level might find carbon soles unforgiving – the fit has to be exactly right for them to be comfortable – and although power transfer might be excellent, they can also transfer more vibrations than a softer sole.

 Also, think about when you’ll be cycling: vented soles can keep your feet cool in summer but in winter they’ll let in cold draughts – so have a good look underneath the shoe.